AnelMengdigali/Model-Selection/README.md

 ### Done Work
-* Deep Neural Networks (DNN) inference on dataset 'cats_vs_dogs' Training and tersting MobileNet, ResNet, and Inception CNNs using this dataset
+* Deep Neural Networks (DNN) inference on dataset 'cats_vs_dogs' Training and testing MobileNet, ResNet, and Inception CNNs using this dataset

 ### Undone Work
 * Model selection part of the predictive model algorithm presented by the research paperwork.